+Director: Kimberly Young, Ph.D.

-Program Director: Dr. Kimberly Young Phone: (716) 375-2076 Email: kyoung@sbu.edu
+Phone: (716) 375-2076 Email: kyoung@sbu.edu Website: www.sbu.edu/msl

 PROGRAM OVERVIEW

 The Master of Arts in Strategic Leadership (MSL) is an accelerated, one-year 33-credit online master's program, or a two-year, part-time degree that blends the latest leadership theory and practice with a strong foundation in communication skills required for the global marketplace.